-6.7 Completing the application form
+8.1 Completing the application form

 You must complete an application form.

-The Agency may request additional information from you to be able to undertake an assessment against the assessment criteria.
+The Agency may request information from you to be able to undertake an assessment against the assessment criteria.
+However, you will be asked to read the form and sign the declaration form to verify the information, confirm understanding and acknowledgement of the terms and conditions.